top of page

 Everyone else is eligible to have the Court review their legal status in firearm ownership.

 Generally speaking the State of Conviction is the state that determines restoration.
 This means if your conviction is from Oregon, only an Oregon court can restore your state and federal rights.
 Any petition or restoration that was completed by another state has no effect in Oregon.
-This is because Oregon does not a reciprocity clause in our gun restoration statute.
+This is because Oregon does not have a reciprocity clause in our gun restoration statute.
 If you are a resident of Oregon and have a prohibitive condition from Oregon or another state, you have to be restored here.

 FELONIES DO NOT 'DROP OFF' YOUR RECORD